geomstats/geomstats/README.md

 - instantiate the manifold of interest,
 - instantiate the learning algorithm of interest,
 - run the algorithm.

-The data should be represented by the structure ``gs.array``, which represents numpy arrays, tensorflow or pytorch tensors, depending on the choice of backend.
+The data should be represented by a ``gs.array``.
+This structure represents numpy arrays, or tensorflow/pytorch tensors, depending on the choice of backend.

 The following code snippet shows the use of tangent Principal Component Analysis on the space of 3D rotations, assuming ``data`` belongs to this space.